Fidji Simo

-Fidji Simo (born 5 October 1985) is a French-American businesswoman and the CEO of Applications at OpenAI.
-Prior to OpenAI, she spent a decade at Facebook where she was one of the top executives as the Head of Facebook, and was CEO of Instacart from 2021 to 2025.
-She co-founded the Metrodora Institute, a health clinic and research institute, and is currently president of The Metrodora Foundation.
-She is on the board of directors at Instacart and Shopify, and was previously on the board of OpenAI prior to her employment there.
+Fidji Simo (born 5 October 1985) is a French-American businesswoman and the CEO of AGI Deployment at OpenAI.
+Prior to OpenAI, she spent a decade at Facebook where she was one of the top executives as the head of Facebook, and was CEO of Instacart from 2021 to 2025.
+She co-founded ChronicleBio, a technology-enabled biomedical research company focused on research into neuroimmune disorders, and is president of the nonprofit Complex Disorders Alliance (CODA).
+She is on the board of directors at Shopify and was previously on the board of OpenAI prior to her employment there.

-Personal life and education
+Early life and education

-Simo grew up in Sète, in the south of France, and now lives in California.
-She was the first member of her family to graduate from high school, and holds a master of management degree from HEC Paris.
+Simo grew up in Sète, in the south of France.
+She was the first member of her family to graduate from high school and holds a master of management degree from HEC Paris.
 She spent the last year of her program at UCLA's Anderson School of Business.

-Simo is married to a French engineer Remy Miralles, who became a chocolatier in San Francisco.
-She has a daughter.